ml5js/ml5-website-v01/docs/api-ImageClassifier.md

 You can use neural networks to recognize the content of images.
 The ImageClassifier is a class to classify an image using a pre-trained model.

+It should be noted that the available pre-trained models noted below were trained on a database of approximately 15 million images ([ImageNet](http://www.image-net.org/)).
+The ml5 library accesses these model from the cloud.
+What the algorithm labels an image is entirely dependent on that training data -- what is included, excluded, and how those images are labeled (or mislabeled).

 ### Example

 ```javascript